Teon54/Book-Library/README.md

 - Allow users to choose the number of items per page and filter books by author.
 - Sorting should be based of publish date

-#### How to Use command for `Book Search`

-To conduct a search for books based on specific criteria, modify the command.json file as follows:
+- To conduct a search for books based on specific criteria, modify the command.json file as follows:

 - Open the `command.json` file in your preferred text editor.
 - Edit the file to include the search parameters: